Defense secretary orders military to prepare for major budget cuts

 The Washington Post first reported the memo.

-“The Department of Defense is conducting this review to ensure we are making the best use of the taxpayers’ dollars in a way that delivers on the President Trump’s defense priorities efficiently and effectively,” said Pentagon spokesman Robert Salesses.
+“The Department of Defense is conducting this review to ensure we are making the best use of the taxpayers’ dollars in a way that delivers on the President Trump’s defense priorities efficiently and effectively,” said Robert Salesses, who is performing the duties of the deputy defense secretary.

 Despite Hegseth’s stated focus to “revive the warrior ethos,” some defense officials responsible for drafting lists of civilian Pentagon employees to be fired as soon as this week are voicing concerns that the summary firings could break the law and harm US military readiness.

-Note: CORRECTION: This story has been corrected to reflect Robert Salesses is performing the duties of the deputy defense secretary.